Map existing bus service

 Note:

 You can also find stops.txt in the project folder.
-Click Folders, Assess Access to Public Transit, commondata, and userdata.
+To locate it, browse to Folders, Assess Access to Public Transit, commondata, and userdata.

 By default, the new feature class will be stored in the project's geodatabase, assess_access_to_public_transit.gdb.